What are the best HMO plans in the Philippines? Are you looking for the best prepaid HMO cards?

 The health maintenance organization or HMO is a company that allows people to be insured to avail medical services for a fixed monthly or annual fee.
 It acts as the middleman between the client and the healthcare providers such as hospitals, clinics, laboratories, doctors, therapist, etc.

-The company can lower overall costs by being able to offer large number of potential clients to healthcare providers.
+The company can lower overall costs by being able to offer large number of potential clients to hospitals and physicians.
 They can negotiate for lesser prices on treatment, services, and medicines.
 In return, healthcare providers have a database of customers that would avail of the services.

 Some might offer to provide coverage that can be hard to insure, such as pre-existing conditions, or to people usually refused for insurance such as senior citizens and those with pre-existing conditions.

 How does an HMO plan work?

 An HMO company offers customers the ability to sign up for a plan that would pay for expenses related to medical services that are covered in the policy.
 It is like getting a life insurance, but instead of the benefits paid during death the benefits are made towards any expenses in the hospital, for doctor’s consultation, etc.

 Let’s imagine an example, an HMO plan that has an annual benefit limit (ABL) of ₱100,000.
-The ABL can then be used to pay for any costs due to a healthcare service such as check-ups, hospitalization or lab tests (X-ray, blood test) for a medical condition that is within the coverage.
+The ABL can then be used to pay for any costs due to a medical service such as check-ups, hospitalization or lab tests (X-ray, blood test) for a medical condition that is within the coverage.

 So let’s say that the insured person gets sick with pneumonia.
 He or she might consult a doctor who charges for a consultation (maybe for ₱1,000) and asks for X-ray (₱500) result and blood test (₱500).
 The doctor might recommend confinement, and the person stayed in the hospital for several days for a total bill of ₱50,000.
 After being discharged, the person might be asked for follow-up check-ups and lab tests, which can mean another expense of ₱3,000.